whc2001/snapclient/README.md

 The snapclient functionanlity are implemented in a task included in main - but will be refactored to a component in near future.

-Todo: following does not apply to this fork
+I did my own syncing implementation which is different than @jorgenkraghjakobsen's approach in the original repository, at least regarding syncing itself.
+I tried to replicate the behaivior of how badaix did it for his original snapclients.

-Sync concept has been changed start 2021 on this implementation and differ a bit from the way original snap clints handle this.
+The snapclient frontend handles communication with the server and after successfull hello hand shake it dispatches packages from the server.

-The snapclient frontend handles communiction with the server and after successfully hello hand shake it dispatches packages from the server.
+Normally these packages contain messages in the following order:

- - CODEC_HEADER : Setup client audio codec (FLAC, OPUS, OGG or PCM) bitrate, n channels and bits pr sample
+ - SERVER_SETTING : volume, mute state, playback delay etc
- - WIRE_CHUNK : Coded audio data
+ - CODEC_HEADER : Setup client audio codec (FLAC, OPUS, OGG or PCM) bitrate, n channels and bits per sample
- - SERVER_SETTING : Channel volume, mute state, playback delay etc
+ - WIRE_CHUNK : Coded audio data, also I calculate chunk duration here after decoding is done using received CODEC_HEADER parameters
- - TIME : Ping pong time keeping packages to keep track of time dif from server to client
+ - TIME : Ping pong time keeping packages to keep track of time diff from server to client

-Each wire_chunk of audio data comes with a timestamp and client has agreed play that sample playback-delay after the timestamp.
-One way to handle that is to pass on audio data to a buffer with a length that compensate for for playback-delay, network jitter and DAC to speaker.
+Each WIRE_CHUNK of audio data comes with a timestamp in server time and clients can use information from TIME and SERVER_SETTING messages to determine when playback has to be started.
+We handle this using a buffer with a length that compensate for for playback-delay, network jitter and DAC to speaker (determined through SERVER_SETTING).

-In this implementation I have separated the sync task to a backend on the other end of a large ring buffer.
-Now the front end just need to pass on the audio data to the ring buffer with the server timestamp and chunk size.
-The backen read timestamps and waits until the audio chunk has the correct playback-delay to be written to the DAC amplifer speaker pipeline.
+In this implementation I have separated the sync task to a backend on the other end of a freeRTOS queue.
+Now the front end just needs to pass on the decoded audio data to the queue with the server timestamp and chunk size.
+The backend reads timestamps and waits until the audio chunk has the correct playback-delay to be written to the DAC amplifer speaker pipeline.
 When the backend pipeline is in sync, any offset get rolled in by micro tuning the APLL on the ESP.
 No sample manipulation needed.